-What’s it: Government expenditure refers to the money the government spends on goods and services or other items.
+What’s it?
+Government expenditures refer to money the government spends on goods and services or other items.
 Examples are expenditures on operational activities and investments in public services such as defense, education, social protection, and health care.
 In addition, some expenditures may not involve the exchange of goods and services, such as transfer payments.

-Under a fiscal deficit, government expenditure exceeds government revenue.
-But on the other hand, if government revenue exceeds government expenditure, the government runs a fiscal surplus.
-And, when expenditure equals revenue, we call it a balanced fiscal.
+Under a fiscal deficit, government expenditures exceed government revenue.
+On the other hand, if government revenue exceeds government expenditures, the government runs a fiscal surplus.
+When expenditures equal revenue, we call it a balanced fiscal.

 Government expenditure is vital in influencing the economy.
 It forms aggregate demand in addition to household consumption, business investment, and net exports.
 Thus, the changes will affect the economy.
 When it increases, aggregate demand increases, and we expect the economy to grow higher.
 Conversely, when the government cuts its spending, aggregate demand declines, and so does the economy.

 Government spending is essential to the economy.
-There are several reasons to explain it.
+There are several reasons for this.
 First, providing public services in which the private sector is unwilling or commercially unfit to engage is vital.
 Services like defense are a good example.

-Then, the government provides affordable public services because it is not profit-oriented, unlike business.
+The government provides affordable public services because, unlike businesses, it is not profit-oriented.
 For example, government hospitals and schools exist to provide services and reach those who cannot afford to access expensive private health and education.

 Second, government spending is essential to support those who are economically disadvantaged.
 An example is social security benefits.
 Unemployment benefits are another example.
 These items contribute to sustaining a decent life for the needy.